 I needed a long hot bath, food. and sleep just to make it through the next thought in my head.
 I never even made it to the food I ordered and when I sat on the bed, before I knew it my body slumped over into a deep and unexpected sleep that went on through the whole night and late into the next day.

 “How long have you been sitting there??”
 I asked in astonishment.
-I brought the white sheets up to my chest and covered my breasts although I was wearing a bra.
+I brought the white sheets up to my chest and covered my breasts although I was still wearing my bra.

 “Long enough to know that your dreams are going to haunt you the rest of your life.”
 He never cracked a smile or took his gaze from mine and slowly rose from the chair.
 I scrambled backwards towards the headboard and eyed his every move as he slowly walked over to me.